dotnet/csharplang/proposals/extensions.md

     those will be considered first.
   - If namespaces imported by using-namespace directives in the given namespace or compilation unit directly contain extension types, those will be considered second.
+- Look for members in extension types:
   - Check which extension types are compatible with the given underlying type `U` and collect resulting compatible substituted extension types.
   - Perform member lookup for `I` in each compatible substituted extension type `X` (note this takes into account whether the member is invoked).
   - Merge the results
 TODO3 spec how we deal with duplicate or near duplicate entries
   - Next, members that are hidden by other members are removed from the set.
     (note: "base types" means "base extensions and underlying type" for extension types)
   - Finally, having removed hidden members, the result of the lookup is determined:
-  - If the set is empty, proceed to the next enclosing namespace.
+    - If the set is empty, proceed to the next enclosing scope.
     - If the set consists of a single member that is not a method, then this member is the result of the lookup.
     - Otherwise, if the set contains only methods and the member is invoked, overload resolution is applied to the candidate set.
 TODO3 we can never get here...
       - If a single best method is found, this member is the result of the lookup.
-    - If no best method is found, continue the search through namespaces and their imports.
+      - If no best method is found, continue the search.
       - Otherwise (ambiguity), a compile-time error occurs.
     - Otherwise, the lookup is ambiguous, and a binding-time error occurs.
+- If `E` is a value (not a type), look for extension methods:
+  - If the scope contains eligible extension methods, then this set is the result of the lookup.
+    TODO3 this doesn't fit, as eligibility is based on applicability which requires arguments
+  - Otherwise, continue the search through namespaces and their imports.
 - If no candidate set is found in any enclosing namespace declaration or compilation unit, the result of the lookup is empty.

 TODO3 explain static usings:
   meaning of `using static SomeType;` (probably should look for extension types declared within `SomeType`)